derhansen/sf_event_mgt/Documentation/Introduction/Thanks/Index.rst

 * Tymoteusz Motylewski for implementing event speakers and other contributions
 * Gerd Müller from Vogt-Schild Druck AG for sponsoring organisator filtering
 * Alexander Grein from Mediaessenz for implementing the default storage Pid feature
-* Bernhard Sirlinger for adding the automativ RealURL config
+* Bernhard Sirlinger for adding the automatic RealURL config
 * Marc Bastian Heinrichs for adding Cache Tags in list and detail view